-I look exactly like my mother, there is no denying that she gave birth to me.
-The only difference between the two of us is my mother’s complexion is a darker than mine, and my eyes are hazel while hers are dark brown.
+I look exactly like my mother.
+There is no denying that she gave birth to me.
+The only difference between the two of us is that my mother’s beautiful complexion is a few shades darker than mine, and unlike her rich brown eyes mine are hazel.

 The words the man was yelling at my mother was traitor.
-He felt like she had betrayed her race by making a mixed baby, and how she should go to hell for what she did and so should I. He called me all kinds of names and said I was “un-pure” and should have never been born and how my mom should be ashamed for what she did.
-As I listened to the mans words, I looked at my mother with my eyes full of tears not fully understanding what was going on, she then just grabbed my hand, looked that man in the eyes and simply said “Sir, God Bless you,” and we got off the bus.
-When we had gotten off she looked at me, wiped the tears from my face and told me not to cry, she said that the man’s heart was full of hate, but it was not his fault, he was never taught any better.
+He felt like she had betrayed her race by making a mixed race baby.
+He told her he felt she should go to hell for what she did and so should I. He called me all kinds of names and said I was “un-pure,” and how I should have never been born.
+He continued to tell my mom how she should be ashamed for what she did and he even directed rude comments at me making sure I knew how much the color of my eyes disgusted him.
+As I listened to the mans words I looked at my mother with my eyes full of tears not fully understanding what was going on and searching for answers, but she only grabbed my hand, looked that man straight in the eyes and simply said “Sir, God Bless you,” and we made our way off of the bus.
+When we had gotten off the bus my mother knelt down in front of me and wiped the tears from my face and told me not to cry.
+She said that the man’s heart was full of hate, but it was not his fault, he was never taught any better.

 Hate cannot drive out hate; only love can do that.
 Darkness cannot drive out darkness; only light can do that.